Jainism: Practices

-Asceticism and monasticism
+The Four-Fold Community (Caturvidha Saṅgha)

 Of the major Indian religions, Jainism has had the strongest ascetic tradition.
 Ascetic life may include nakedness, symbolizing non-possession even of clothes, fasting, body mortification, and penance, to burn away past karma and stop producing new karma, both of which are believed essential for reaching siddha and moksha ("liberation from rebirths" and "salvation").

 Jain texts like Tattvartha Sūtra and Uttaradhyayana Sūtra discuss austerities in detail.
 Six outer and six inner practices are oft-repeated in later Jain texts.
 Outer austerities include complete fasting, eating limited amounts, eating restricted items, abstaining from tasty foods, mortifying the flesh, and guarding the flesh (avoiding anything that is a source of temptation).
 Inner austerities include expiation, confession, respecting and assisting mendicants, studying, meditation, and ignoring bodily wants in order to abandon the body.
 Lists of internal and external austerities vary with the text and tradition.
 Asceticism is viewed as a means to control desires, and to purify the jiva (soul).
-The tirthankaras such as the Mahāvīra (Vardhamana) set an example by performing severe austerities for twelve years.
+According to tradition, the tirthankaras such as the Mahāvīra (Vardhamana) set an example by performing severe austerities for twelve years.

 Monastic organization, sangh, has a four-fold order consisting of sadhu (male ascetics, muni), sadhvi (female ascetics, aryika), śrāvaka (laymen), and śrāvikā (laywomen).
 The latter two support the ascetics and their monastic organizations called gacch or samuday, in autonomous regional Jain congregations.
 Jain monastic rules have encouraged the use of mouth cover, as well as the Dandasan – a long stick with woolen threads – to gently remove ants and insects that may come in their path.

-Food and fasting
+In Jainism, six essential duties (avashyakas) are prescribed for śrāvakas (householders).
+The six duties are: